BenAlheit/niven/README.md

 (you may need sudo for that last one)

 ## Using Niven in your project with CMAKE
+Using it in your cmake project is really standard too:
 ```cmake
 cmake_minimum_required(VERSION 3.15)
 project(<your-project-name>)